Are you an insomniac? Try these methods instead of drugs for a better and safer sleep according to the NY Times.

 Recently, the FDA had drug companies place warnings on the boxes of drugs such as zolpidem (Ambien), zaleplon (Sonata) and eszoplicone (Lunesta) because of reports of death from sleepwalking, sleep-driving and engaging in other hazardous activities while not fully awake.
 While these effects only happen to a small percentage of those taking the drugs, they present a preventable risk and you may not be as well rested as you think you should be after taking them.

 It is estimated that 20-30 percent of the population sleep poorly and for 10 percent of the population it is a chronic problem.

 Cognitive Behavioral Therapy according to the NY Times is one of the best methods to treat the disorder.

-Regulation of cortisol otherwise known as the sleep hormone is important as well, since stress will affect cortisol levels which should be high in the morning and be low at night.
-Ashwagandha is know to help regulate the adrenal glands and relax you so you can sleep better.
+Regulation of cortisol otherwise known as the sleep hormone is important as well since stress will affect cortisol levels which should be high in the morning and below at night.
+Ashwagandha is known to help regulate the adrenal glands and relax you so you can sleep better.
 It is found in Integrative Therapeutics Cortisol Manager and has no side effects.

 Other substances such as valerian root are effective as a relaxant at night

 Staying away from computer screens which can also act as a stimulant for the mind late at night can also help you get to sleep more easily.

 Check out this NY Times article that offers great recommendations for improving sleep without resorting to drugs that may lead to undesirable side effects.